-The best newspaper readers in America
+The Best Newspaper Readers in America

 Sen. Marco Rubio responded, saying, “It is clear that financial damage from the pandemic will continue to impact small businesses even as the economy reopens.
 To meet these changing conditions, PPP [Paycheck Protection Program] and additional long-term recovery capital must be the priority for the next relief package.
 I will continue to work with my colleagues on the small business task force to reach a bipartisan agreement on a targeted, second round of PPP for underserved firms and for additional resources for long-term resiliency.”

-Congressman Greg Stuebe, who represents Highlands County, originally responded with the following. ”The legislation you are referencing is currently in the U.S. Senate, but Rep. Steube will consider the bill should a companion come before the House for a vote.”
-He followed up with a more detailed response, which is found on this page.
+Congressman Greg Steube, who represents Highlands County, responded with the following: “The legislation you are referencing is currently in the U.S. Senate, but Rep. Steube will consider the bill should a companion come before the House for a vote.”

 Congressman Daniel Webster, who represents Sumter and Lake county areas including The Villages and Leesburg, responded as follows: “As a small business owner for many years, Rep. Webster understands many of the challenges business owners are facing every day.
 This proposal could be helpful to these small businesses as they continue to try to survive the pandemic – he and staff are reviewing and discussing the bill with constituents.”

-We also reached out on multiple occasions to Congressman Michael Waltz, who represents part of northeast Lake County, including Mount Dora.
-Despite many emails and phone calls asking a simple question, will you support more assistance to our hard-hit main street merchants, what we got back was complete silence.
-We leave it to the voters to decide what Congressman Waltz’s silence means.
+We also reached out to Congressman Michael Waltz, who represents part of northeast Lake County, including Mount Dora.
+Waltz, whose Washington, D.C., office is closed due to COVID-19, did not respond to email or voice messages.

 The current proposal by Senate Republicans would assist only small businesses that are down more than 50% in revenue compared to last year.
 We think that too stringent.